Meghan Markle’s Estranged Family Might Crash Her Big Day As TV Wedding Correspondents, ‘Us Weekly’ Reports

 The insider also revealed that Meghan is “finding it really hard to trust people she meets now,” especially since even her own family and old friends have reportedly sold her out.

 It’s no secret that Meghan’s estranged family and old friends haven’t exactly stayed under the radar ever since her engagement with Prince Harry.
-To recall, her former best friend Ninaki Priddy revealed some intriguing details about their friendship and even called her a “fraud.”
+To recall, her former best friend, Ninaki Priddy, revealed some intriguing details about their friendship, and even called her a “fraud.”

 Meghan Markle's nephew and his mum have not received an invitation to the Royal Wedding but say they're proudly supporting her. pic.twitter.com/LrMb8WCszh